What is eye serum?

 Eye serum is used to improve the appearance of the skin under the eyes.
 Other methods work similarly and may provide comparable results.
 They may be worth trying instead of, or in addition to, the use of eye serum:

-• Placing caffeinated black tea bags over closed eyes can treat puffiness.
+- Placing caffeinated black tea bags over closed eyes may reduce puffiness.

-• Hemorrhoid cream contains ingredients that can help reduce swelling of the skin, but it should be used with caution since it is not designed for use near the eyes.
+- Hemorrhoid cream contains ingredients that can help reduce swelling of the skin, but it should not be used near the eyes.

-• Procedures such as laser resurfacing, chemical peels and under-eye filler can be used to reduce signs of aging around the eyes.
+- Procedures such as laser resurfacing, chemical peels and under-eye filler may be used to reduce signs of aging around the eyes.

 Choosing the right product

 Eye serums for wrinkles, dark circles and other cosmetic concerns have been popular for decades.
-Although many products on the market claim to be the best, research suggests that certain ingredients provide worthier results than others.
+Although many products on the market claim to be the best, their effectiveness can vary from person to person.

 As with other cosmetic products, you may find that a particular eye serum is the most suitable for your personal needs, whether it is based on your eyes’ appearance, skin type or even your budget.